CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

   af3service_jobbucket: ""           # set to "" if not used
   af3service_user: af3

+  # AF3 Ipynb Service config
+  af3ipynb_bucket: "" # bucket name to use for AF3 Ipynb service, set to "" if AF3 Ipynb service is not used
+  af3ipynb_bucket_local_mount: /home/jupyter/alphafold # local mount point of bucket on jupyter notebook, expect to be ended without /

+  # Slurm REST API Service config
+  slurm_rest_server_activate: true # enable slurm REST API server
+  slurm_rest_user: af3ipynb
+  slurm_rest_token_secret_name: "" # name of the secret manager to be used for saving the slurm auth token, set to "" if SLURM REST API is not used
+  slurm_rest_api_port: 7080 # port for the slurm REST API service
+  slurm_rest_info_path: /tmp/slurm_info.json # path to save slurm info, such as public ip

   # Choose Default Datapipeline Partition
   default_datapipeline_partition: $(vars.datapipeline_c3dhm_partition)
   default_datapipeline_timeout: 5400